 How to remove rust from metal outdoor furniture

-Paul shares his top tips on how to clean rust off metal garden items, ‘Active corrosion spray can be a very useful product to have in your cupboards, especially during the summertime when there is more humidity and heat outdoors.
+‘Active corrosion spray can be a very useful product to have in your cupboards especially during the summertime when there is more humidity and heat outdoors.
 This style of spray can also be bought in colours such as white and will offer high coverage and provide excellent adhesion, even to rust.’

-Ryan goes on to reveal an insider top tip: ‘If you have an old piece of rattan furniture that is looking worse for wear, I would recommend using a soft cloth and rubbing some olive oil onto the product.
+Ryan Schwarze, head of business at Luxury Rattan says, 'If you have an old piece of rattan furniture that is looking worse for wear, I would recommend using a soft cloth and rubbing some olive oil onto the product.
 This will reduce cracking and add shine to your rattan, making it look as good as new.'

 How to clean plastic garden furniture